skypeuser350-cell/Islamic-Calender-for-taskbar-system-tray/README.md

 📦 Standalone EXE: Does not require Python to be installed on your computer.

+🎟 Super Light weight : Yes on hardware below 1GB RAM it will stil run smoothly

 --Installation & Download
 Click on the releases button and then download the folder by scrolling down.